BYU-TRG-Team/express-user-management/README.md

 ## Authorization Structure

-There are three roles available that can be assigned to a user:
+There are four roles available that can be assigned to a user:

 - Admin (role_id = 3)
 - Staff (role_id = 2)